Stock Trading Guides

 Conclusion

 Stock splits and reverse stock splits are critical tools that companies use to manage their share price.
-While these actions do not alter the inherent value of a company, they can influence market dynamics and an investor’s perception of a stock.
+While these actions do not alter a company’s inherent value, they can influence market dynamics and an investor’s perception of a stock.

 FAQ